japanoise/asmfun/asmtut.md

     retf
 ```

+mz-format.asm is a more verbose example, with some useful output, from this
+repository.

 ## VGA Shit

 You could probably use CGA and EGA in a similar way, but I don't care.